2018 United States House of Representatives elections in North Carolina

 The 2018 United States House of Representatives elections in North Carolina were held on November 6, 2018, electing the thirteen U.S. representatives from the State of North Carolina, one from each of the state's congressional districts.
-The elections coincided with other elections to the House of Representatives, as well as elections to the United States Senate and various state and local elections.
+The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Primary elections in twelve of the thirteen districts were held on May 8, 2018.